Contact: Jennifer Allen/Founder & Executive Director Aspergers101 and “Driving with Autism” initiative (210) 241-2922 * firstname.lastname@example.org

 Form VTR-216 (left) must be completed by a licensed physician if the applicant has a physical health condition or a licensed physician, licensed psychologist, or a non-physician mental health professional if the applicant has a mental health condition.
 Form VTR-216 is available online at www.TxDMV.gov or you may click on the form to download here.
 Texas DMV: (512) 465-1484

 What Constitutes a Communication Challenge?

-Most common diagnoses include: Autism, Asperger Syndrome, Mild intellectual disability, Deafness, Speech & languages disorders, Expressive Language Disorder, Down Syndrome, Post-Traumatic Stress Disorder, Deafness, Brain Injury or Parkinson’s Disease.
+Most common diagnoses include: Autism, Asperger Syndrome, Mild intellectual disability, Deafness, Hard of Hearing, Speech & languages disorders, Expressive Language Disorder, Down Syndrome, Post-Traumatic Stress Disorder, Deafness, Brain Injury or Parkinson’s Disease.

 San Antonio Student Gets Law Passed to Save Lives of People Living With a Communication Impediment During a Police Traffic Stop

 SB 976, also known as the Samuel Allen Law goes into effect September 1

 Samuel Allen, (24) diagnosed with Autism/Asperger Syndrome, recently graduated Texas A & M San Antonio with a Business Degree in Computer Information Systems and is employed as an IT Tech II Specialist with H-E-B. His life-long dedication to enlightening and encouraging others diagnosed with Autism through Aspergers101, countless hours of volunteer work with the “Driving with Autism” initiative and law enforcement training, has earned him various statewide honors including Resolution 52…acknowledging SB972 as “The Samuel Allen Law.”